umair-gujjar/WorkshopJenkinsX/README.md

 jx install
 ```

-Select **kubernetes** and choose **Yes** to install a ingress controller in the kube-system namespace.
+Select **kubernetes**.
+Answer the question "No ingress controller found..." with **Yes** to install a ingress controller in the kube-system namespace.

-Choose Yes again to wait for jenkins for the new AWS load balancer to be created.
+Choose **Yes** again to wait for jenkins for the new AWS load balancer to be created.
 This takes a few moments.

 While we wait, we have to do a manual step in the AWS console.
 Currently jenkinsx is not able to create DNS entries in AWS Route53.
 So we have to add it.
 First copy the name of the loadbalancer that is shown (e.g. ac51aac...-34223...) then navigate to the AWS console in your browser.